ksu-cs-textbooks/cis400/content/1-object-orientation/05-uml/05-classes.md

 $$

 ## Static and Abstract
 In UML, we indicate a class is static by _underlining_ its name in the first compartment of the class diagram.
-We can similarly indicate static operators and methods is static by underlinging the entire line referring to them.
+We can similarly indicate static operators and methods is static by underlining the entire line referring to them.

 To indicate a class is abstract, we _italicize_ its name.
 Abstract methods are also indicated by italicizing the entire line referring to them.